 By Dr. Rhansyl Harris

-Dr. Rhansyl Harris is the Lead Pastor of the Rock Church of Cincinnati, Ohio, and adjunct instructor at Cincinnati Christian University.
-Rhansyl has been joyously married to Shirley for over 16 years, and they are blessed with two children, son, Ryan, and daughter, Raegan.
+Dr. Rhansyl Harris is the Lead Pastor of The Rock Church in Cincinnati, Ohio, and adjunct instructor at Cincinnati Christian University.